-This benefits chart tells you which services the plan pays for.
+The Benefits Chart tells you which services the plan pays for.
 It lists categories of services in alphabetical order and explains the covered services.

 We will pay for the services listed in the Benefits Chart only when the following rules are met.